Have questions about your research? We can help!

 The UCLA Library created the Center for Primary Research and Training to integrate special collections materials more fully into the teaching and research mission of the university.
 The center provides a substantive educational experience for students by training them in archival methods, while simultaneously making special collections materials more widely discoverable.
 It was launched with a generous lead gift from the Ahmanson Foundation.

 Recognizing that many faculty in the social sciences, humanities, and visual arts want to give their students experience with primary sources and that many graduate students are looking for original subjects for theses and dissertations, the center pairs students with archival projects in their areas of interest.
 Students have access to materials that others have not yet fully investigated, and their training in archival organization and description results in making those collections more accessible to other researchers.
 They are compensated at a rate competitive with similar on-campus employment options such as teaching and research assistantships.

 The Center for Primary Research and Training (CFPRT) seeks applications from graduate students for positions that will allow students to gain first-hand experience in working with archival resources.
-CFPRT scholars can work up to full time during the summer quarter and are paid $17.37 per hour.
+CFPRT scholars must be able to work 12-19 hours Monday-Friday between the hours of 9-5pm and are paid $19.54 per hour.